History of Suresnes: War of 1870-1871 and the Paris Commune

 On March 3, Suresnes received 5,500 francs and seeds from English Quakers.
-On March 12, the octroi was re-established and refugees began to return, with the municipality assuming responsibility for housing the needy.
-The town council also reimbursed part of the German occupation costs.
+On March 12, the octroi was re-established and refugees began to return, with the municipality assuming responsibility for housing people in need.
+The town council also reimbursed part of the costs of the German occupation.
 On March 7, German troops evacuated the fort, soon to be replaced by the 113th Line Regiment, which was ordered to withdraw to Versailles, leaving the fort empty until the 119th arrived from Versailles.
 At the same time, the Paris Commune began.
 In April, the Suresnes National Guard was disarmed.
-On April 2, troops from the fort intervened against a column of federates wishing to reach Versailles.
+On April 2, troops from the fort intervened to stop a column of federates attempting to reach Versailles.
 On April 7 and May 20, federate batteries at Porte Maillot, Trocadéro, and Point-du-Jour were bombarded by the fort, while Federate shells landed on the hillsides and in the city.
 The municipality set up a fire department for emergencies.
-No one was killed in Suresnes, but fearful residents asked factories to extinguish their fires at night so that the smoke could not be used as a landmark.
+No one was killed in Suresnes, but fearful residents asked factories to extinguish their fires at night so the smoke would not serve as a landmark.
 The old Mont-Valérien cemetery, however, suffered from the bombs.
 One resident even wrote to General Cluseret, who had rallied to the Commune, because his projectiles “did not fall on the fort, but on the cemetery where his parents' graves were” (those of the general, in the Carnot cemetery, where he has since been buried).
 At a time when the workers were out of work, the town council came to their assistance.
 At the end of May, after the battle of Buzenval, which took place not far from Suresnes, hostilities came to an end and activity resumed.
 The painter Henri Regnault died during this last confrontation, and the municipality decided to name a street in Suresnes after him.
 The Prussians occupied the fort until March 7, 1871.